Demand Avoidance

 Supporting children with SEND to navigate exams

 Exam season can be overwhelming for many young people, and for children with Special Educational Needs and Disabilities (SEND), it can bring additional challenges.
-As a parent, you may also feel overwhelmed when supporting your child’s exam preparation and wellbeing.
-Understanding their support entitlements and access arrangements is key, but there are also practical strategies to help children feel prepared, calm, and confident as exams approach.

 Why Autism in the workplace should not only be accepted but valued.